Choosing the Right Executor for Your Estate is as Important as Estate Planning in Raleigh NC

 Once all debts have been settled, the executor must distribute the assets to all beneficiaries according to the instructions of the deceased’s will.
 Paying heirs directly or funding a trust for minors might be included in this step, depending on the will and state law.

 Though this part of being an executor might sound the easiest, it isn’t always.
-All too often, the attorney in Raleigh NC, at Eldreth & Eldreth, PLLC see family members fight over the deceased’s belongings.
+All too often, the attorney in Raleigh NC, at Eldreth & Eldreth, PC see family members fight over the deceased’s belongings.
 This all too common fighting is the perfect example of why its important for the executor to hire an estate lawyer.

 Ultimately, it's up to the executor or the executor’s estate lawyer to sit down with family members or loved ones and explain the distributions.
 It’s important that the chosen executor or estate lawyer is able to talk confidently and intelligently with beneficiaries about what is being distributed to them and why, if needed.